Techieflo/HealTether-Assessment/README.md

      ```
      API_URL=[endpoint](https://jsonplaceholder.typicode.com)
      ```
-   - Ensure the `.env` file is not committed to version control by adding it to `.gitignore`.
+   - you may need Ensure the `.env` file is not committed to version control by adding it to `.gitignore`.
 5. **Run the App**:
    ```bash
    flutter run